 A. Assignment

-You may not transfer or assign these Terms and any rights and licenses granted hereunder unless the assignment is done by (xxx), which shall be allowed without any restriction.
+You may not transfer or assign these Terms and any rights and licenses granted hereunder unless the assignment is done by M2Mrgs apps, Inc. which shall be allowed without any restriction.
 Any attempted transfer or assignment in violation hereof shall be null and void.

-B. Entire Agreement, Notice, Waiver, and Severability. .
+B. Entire Agreement, Notice, Waiver, and Severability.

-These Terms and Privacy Policy, together constitute the entire agreement between you and (xxx) with respect to the Service, Content and Site (excluding any products, services or features which (xxx) may make available to you under a separate written agreement), and completely supersedes, cancels and replaces any and all other written or oral agreements or understandings previously existing between you and (xxx) with respect to the Service, Content and Site.
-The failure of (xxx) to exercise or enforce any right or provision of these Terms shall not constitute a waiver of such right or provision.
+These Terms and Privacy Policy, together constitute the entire agreement between you and M2Mrgs apps, Inc. with respect to the Service, Content and Site (excluding any products, services or features which M2Mrgs apps, Inc. may make available to you under a separate written agreement), and completely supersedes, cancels and replaces any and all other written or oral agreements or understandings previously existing between you and M2Mrgs apps, Inc. with respect to the Service, Content and Site.
+The failure of M2Mrgs apps, Inc. to exercise or enforce any right or provision of these Terms shall not constitute a waiver of such right or provision.
 If any part of these Terms is held invalid, illegal or unenforceable by a court of competent jurisdiction, that provision shall be enforced to the maximum extent permissible so as to maintain the intent of these Terms, and the other parts will remain in full force and effect.

 C. No Waiver

-No waiver of any term of these Terms shall be deemed a further or continuing waiver of such term or any other term, and (xxx’s) failure to assert any right or provision under these Terms shall not constitute a waiver of such right or provision.
+No waiver of any term of these Terms shall be deemed a further or continuing waiver of such term or any other term, and M2Mrgs apps, Inc. failure to assert any right or provision under these Terms shall not constitute a waiver of such right or provision.